dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 ### A New Platform for Research

 The previously proposed solution is hard to implement in today's regime of private publishers and corporative venues.
 To implement all proposed solutions, we propose a new platform for research.
 In this system, there are two main types of contributions, original and enhancing ones.
 Additionally, there's authors, who can be attributed with either type of contributions.

-Each contribution has an associated author.
-Although public anonymity is optional and recommended, this would be unveiled by the system if a red flag is raised on their work (e.g., false authorship of a contribution, prevaricating reviews, false replication report, plagiarism in reviews/summaries/dissemination produced).
+Public anonymity is optional and recommended.

 Some constants used later on:
 * Author commitment rate (ACR) in the order of 10.